vskorpen/vskorpen/README.md

 ![Vetle Octocat!](/assets/images/octocat.png "Vetle Octocat")

-## 👔 I work as a Lead Cloud & DevOps Architect and Teamleader at Devoteam M Cloud Norway
+## 👔 I work as a Cloud & DevOps Architect at Devoteam M Cloud Norway

 🧑‍💻 Tech enthusiast interested in home-automation and generally making life easier by using technology